dotnet/sdk/documentation/project-docs/external-component-telemetry.md

 ## Sending telemetry

-### DO create and manage your own MSBuild Task for sending telemetry.
+### DO create and manage your own MSBuild Task for sending telemetry

 This allows you to have full control over the telemetry you send, where it is sent, and any PII masking requirements that are unique to your product.